Content library cleanup tool

 ||Optional only when cleaning content from a distribution point at a primary site.
 Specify the site code of the primary site that the distribution point belongs to.|

 ||Specify the location where the tool writes the log file.
 This location can be a local drive or a network share.
 When you don't use this parameter, the tool places the log file in the user's temp directory on the computer where the tool runs.|

 Example: Log to network share

 When any package or deployment has failed, or is in progress, the tool might return the following error:

 System.InvalidOperationException: This content library cannot be cleaned up right now because package <packageID> is not fully installed.

 There's no workaround for this issue.
-The tool can't reliably identify orphaned files when content is in progress or has failed to deploy.
+When content is in progress or has failed to deploy, the tool can't reliably identify orphaned files.
 The tool won't allow you to clean up content until you resolve that issue.